zedr/clean-code-python/README.md

 ### Don't add unneeded context

-If your class/object name tells you something, don't repeat that in your variable name.
+This avoids adding disinformation.
+Do not refer to a a grouping of accounts as an `accounts_list` unless your stakeholders say it's a list.
+Try to use vocabulary from the business domain if your class/object name tells you something, don't repeat that in your variable name.

 **Bad:**